birds-swim/Dignified-Debian/README.md

 # Why Debian?

 Debian is a truly glorious system with a rightly-earned and well-established reputation for being bedrock stable, reliable, and dependable.
 Debian supports a ton of hardware.
 It has a huge software repository (59,000 packages in the Stable repos).
 Through the powers of Flatpak and DistroBox, point-release distros like Debian now have access to the freshest software available.
-You can extend this software availability even further with projects like Pacstall, Homebrew, or Nix (if your wizardly beard is long and gray enough).
+You can extend this software availability even further with projects like Pacstall, Homebrew, or Nix (you have a wizard's beard that is long and gray).
 For my needs, I have found everything I've ever wanted from Debian Repos + Flatpak + Progressive Web Apps (via Chrome/Chromium based web browsers).
+Custom kernels like Liquorix were designed specifically for Debian to improve not only gaming on Debian but many other resource-intensive workloads.

 # Why Spiral Linux?